 The third dose should be a mRNA vaccine (Pfizer BioNTech, or Moderna) unless there is a specific reason such as a previous allergic reaction.

 How do I cancel or rearrange my appointment?

-If you booked your vaccine through the national online booking system, please log onto the system and make the changes you need.
+If you booked a vaccine appointment through the national online booking system, please log onto the system and make the changes you need.

 I received a text message asking me to book my vaccination appointment by clicking on a link.
 Should I open it?

-We are sending out invitations by text message to book your vaccination appointment online.
+We are sending out invitations by text message to book your or your child's vaccination appointment online.

 The text contains a unique booking code and you will be asked to provide this and your postcode when booking online.
 No other personal information is required.